This post was originally published on April 18, 2019 and has been updated for accuracy and comprehensiveness.

-- Access control systems that give staff convenient access to their workplace, while protecting your business from property and information theft.
+- Access control systems that give staff convenient access to their workplace, while protecting your business from unauthorized access and theft.

-- Energy management to help you save on energy costs.
+- Energy management to help you save on utility costs.

-- Environmental hazard monitoring to warn of water pipe bursts or flooding.
+- Environmental hazard monitoring to warn of pipe bursts or flooding.